Low-Income Home Energy Assistance Program (LIHEAP)

 - Picture ID for head of household (if available)

-- Proof of all household income (all members) for the preceding month (food stamp award letter, Social Security award letter, pay stubs, etc.).
-All individuals 18 or over in the household with no income - and who do not receive food stamps - must have a Proof of No Income form completed prior to applying for benefits.
-Forms are available at the CAP office at 810 Barret or by clicking here on the Individual Proof of No Income Form or the Household Proof of No Income Form.
+- Proof of all household income for the preceding month (food stamp award letter, pay stubs, etc.).
+All individuals 18 or over in the household with no income must have a Proof of No Income form completed prior to applying for benefits.
+(Available at the CAP office at 810 Barret or by clicking here on the Individual Proof of No Income Form or the Household Proof of No Income Form ).